ymote/ionic-tutorial/README.md

 We added a `searchMovies` method, which is fed with a `searchKey` variable and do a search on movies' titles, directors and actors.

 Please note we added another variabe `current` to store data.
 This is because now we have two features, it is likely search will return more than 20 results, then scrolling should work on the search results.
-It would be very confusing if a user scorll the page, his/her seach results are gone.
+It would be very confusing if a user scroll the page, his/her search results are gone.

 To make sure these two features play together, we use a variabe `current` to store the search results.